 With nearly 500 courses in Minnesota, it can be hard to know where to begin planning your next golf getaway.
-But with multiple courses grouped together along "trails," you can hit several top-rated courses all in one trip.
+But you can hit several top-rated courses in just one trip by following a golf trail, which groups multiple courses together.

 The following six golf trails offer high-quality play with varying degrees of difficulty.
 The trails match up nicely with several popular Minnesota Scenic Byways, making for enjoyable drives between rounds.
 So pack your clubs and select a trail to explore.